josephmargaryan/quantbayes/README.md

 ---

 ## Licensing Options
 This project is licensed under the GPL v3.
-For proprietary licensing options, contact [your email].
+For proprietary licensing options, contact josephmargaryan@gmail.com.

 ---